Chart Color Schemes

 Googong lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of the suburb of Googong is estimated at around 9,892, reflecting an increase of 2,448 people since the 2021 Census which reported a population of 7,444.
-This growth represents a 32.9% increase over this period.
-The change was inferred from AreaSearch's estimation of the resident population at 9,814 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,203 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Googong is around 9,892, reflecting a growth of 2,448 people since the 2021 Census.
+This increase represents a 32.9% rise from the previous population count of 7,444.
+The change was inferred from AreaSearch's estimation of the resident population at 9,814 following an examination of the latest ERP data release by the ABS in June 2024, along with validation of an additional 1,203 new addresses since the Census date.
 This level of population results in a density ratio of 137 persons per square kilometer.
-The suburb's growth rate exceeded that of its SA4 region (5.2%) and the Rest of NSW, marking it as a growth leader.
-Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The suburb's growth rate exceeded that of its SA4 region (5.2%) and the Rest of NSW, marking it as a significant growth leader.
+Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing the suburb in the top 10 percent of Australia's non-metropolitan areas, with an expected expansion of 11,115 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 111.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+These projections predict exceptional growth for Googong over the period from 2026 to 2041, placing it in the top 10 percent of Australia's non-metropolitan areas.
+According to these projections, the suburb is expected to expand by 11,160 persons by 2041, reflecting a gain of 112.0% in total over the 17-year period.

 Frequently Asked Questions - Population